cw: violence, blades, persecution, body control, body horror

 They wouldn't, she thinks, want to see the eyes of others, and beings that can shape-shift.

 Heat rises in her.
-It starts in her belly and flows up in back-ebb against the Choker.
+It starts in her belly and flows up in back-ebb against the choker.
 Reverberates through it, a dissolution, energy that becomes unreal in order to find the core of her.
 The core of her, the dissolve, the space that’s everywhere.

 She feels honour.
-The Choker, knowing she’s with the Ghouls, is looser now, the chemicals it’s sending more opaque.
+The choker, knowing she’s with the Ghouls, is looser now, the chemicals it’s sending more opaque.
 Because with Ghouls around, she thinks, it can't tell.

 The stale air that breaks against her.
 Trying to shape something that, looking out from behind Ghouls to a creeping darkness, just wants to float.